False Positives and Other Statistical Errors in Standard Analyses of Eye Movements in Reading

 \begin{APAenumerate} \item \emph{First fixation duration (FFD)}: the duration of the very first fixation a reader made on a region, regardless of whether it was refixated thereafter or not. \item \emph{Single fixation duration (SFD)}: the same as first fixation duration, but only counting cases where a region was not refixated during first pass. \item \emph{Gaze duration (GZD)}: the sum of the durations of the first fixation and all refixations during first pass, that is, before the gaze left the word for the first time. \item \emph{Go-past duration (GPD)}: also known as regression path duration, the sum of all fixations from when a reader's gaze first entered a word from the left, including all refixations and all regressive fixations to prior words, until it left the word towards the right. \item \emph{Total viewing time (TVT)}: the sum of the durations of all fixation on the word, regardless of whether they occurred during the first or second pass. \end{APAenumerate}

 Again, the above list of measures is not exhaustive, but the five measures described are those most commonly used.
 From the description of these measures it should already be apparent that they are all correlated to varying degrees.
-These correlations, combined with the fact that several of these measures are potentially informative, leads to a problematic situation.
+These correlations, combined with the fact that several of these measures are potentially informative, lead to a problematic situation.

-Let's assume that a researcher wants to test whether a certain manipulation (e.g., two presentation conditions) has an impact on reading behavior.
-He or she will then compute the condition means for each measure and, in order to test whether those means are significantly different, compute a series of ANOVAs or linear mixed-effects models, one for each measure.
+Let's assume that a researcher wants to test whether a certain experimental manipulation has an impact on reading behavior.
+They will then compute the condition means for each measure and, in order to test whether those means are significantly different, compute a series of ANOVAs or linear mixed-effects models, one for each measure.
 In the absence of a specific hypothesis about the impact of the manipulation on the reading process, the simplest and most commonly used decision strategy is to conclude that reading is affected by the manipulation if at least one of these analyses indicates a significant difference in means.
 Which measure is affected is not important under this decision strategy; at best, it might provide some additional information about the time course of the affected process.

 The problem with this decision strategy is the following: Assuming that significance is determined using an \emph{alpha} threshold of $0.05$, each test produces a positive result with a probability of 5\% even if there was no true effect.
-Assuming further that five statistically independent eye-tracking measures are tested, the probability that at least one of these tests produces a false positive result increases to $1 - 0.95^5 = 0.23$.
-This means that the probability of finding a false positive result would be 23\% instead of the conventionally accepted 5\%.
+Assuming further that four statistically independent eye-tracking measures are tested, the probability that at least one of these tests produces a false positive result increases to $1 - 0.95^4 = 0.185$.
+This means that the probability of finding a false positive result would be 18.5\% instead of the conventionally accepted 5\%.

 Of course, in reality, eye-tracking measures are not quite independent as the different fixation time measures are typically highly correlated.
 For example, the correlation between first fixation duration (FFD) and gaze duration (GZD) is determined by the rate at which readers refixate.
 If readers do not refixate at all, FFD and GZD are identical, in other words, their correlation is 1.
 The more readers refixate, the lower the correlation between FFD and GZD becomes.
 However, since the fixations that are used to compute FFD form a subset of those used to compute GZD, the correlation will typically not reach zero.